 Now the decision is up to you.

-Like we’ve been saying everyone’s preferences is different.
+Like we’ve been saying everyone’s preferences are different.

 What we tend to like here at Blue Penguin Coffee might not work with your lifestyle and what you like the best, might not work for us.